After 43 days on the run, the woman accused of killing an elite cyclist was captured in Costa Rica | News Channel 3-12

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Hannah Sarisohn, Dakin Andone, Emma Tucker and Eric Levenson contributed to this report.
+CNN’s Hannah Sarisohn, Dakin Andone, Emma Tucker, Eric Levenson, Djenane Villanueva, Marlon Sorto, Amanda Watts and Jonny Hallam contributed to this report.

 Comments